 Opinel Inox or stainless steel knives are great for hikers that are planning to walk in humid or wet conditions.
 Stainless steel knives require less maintenance and care than Carbon versions.
 So if you want to have a great knife for little investment an Opinel Inox knife is a great choice.

-Stainless steel knives are however more brittle then carbon steel knives.
+Stainless steel knives are however more brittle than carbon steel knives.
 Because the steel is harder and therefore more prone to chipping.
 So if you would strike a nail for example you get a chip in your edge instead of a roll in the steel.

-Sharpening of stainless steel knives can be a little bit more difficult than carbon steel for the same reason.
+The sharpening of stainless steel knives can be a little bit more difficult than carbon steel for the same reason.
 Because the steel is harder sharpening takes a little bit longer than carbon steel.
 It does come with the great advantage of being more rust proof.

 Which steel is better for hiking?